 Similar Species: Distinguished from identical White-spotted Slimy and Mississippi Slimy Salamanders by the range and genetic analysis.
 Tellico Salamander has a separate range and Cumberland Plateau Salamanders are smaller and have a light chin.
 Southern Appalachian Salamander usually has fewer and smaller white spots on the back and sides.

 Habitat: Beneath rocks, logs, and forest litter in woodland habitats; occasionally around cave entrances.

 Diet: Earthworms, spiders, snails, flies, beetles, aphids, and other invertebrates.

 Breeding information: Adults reproduce terrestrially during the spring and summer.
 Females lay 15-35 eggs in rotting logs or under stones and brood the eggs until hatching.
 The young hatch directly into miniature adults.

-Status in Tennessee: Appears to be common in Great Smoky Mountains and in parts of its range.
+Status in Tennessee: Appears to be common in the Great Smoky Mountains and in parts of its range.
 Relatively resilient to timber harvesting; however clear-cuts have a negative impact on populations.

 - The genus name Plethodon means “full of teeth”, reflecting the large number of teeth in the jaws.